Now Hiring our 2026-27 Student Leadership Team

 Please note: This position is eligible only for CEFs in their second year and beyond or who have graduated from the program, and it will also include a nomination process (including self-nominations).

-This student serves in a crucial leadership role of the Community Engagement Fellows (CEF) program, working collaboratively with the CEF Program Director to manage recruitment and selection of a new CEF cohort each year, the CEF training and enrichment program, overarching program administration, and hallmark activities of the program (e.g. orientation, academic connections).
-This is a specialized position designed for a current CEF/CEF alumn(a/us), looking to transition from a community-based placement to a primary CEF program leadership role (8-10 hours/wk) or take on additional leadership responsibilities beyond their service placement (2-4 hours/wk).
-In your cover letter, consider offering a few ideas about the CEF program you’d like to spearhead.
+This student serves in a crucial leadership role of the Community Engagement Fellows (CEF) program, working collaboratively with the CEF Program Director to manage recruitment and selection of a new CEF cohort each year, the student civic leader program (Thursday meetings), overarching program administration, and hallmark activities of the program (e.g. orientation, academic connections).
+This is a specialized position designed for a current CEF/CEF alum(a/us), looking to transition from a community-based placement to a priary CEF program leadership role (8-10 hours/week) or take on additional leadership responsibilities beyond their service placement (2-4 hours/week).
+In your cover letter, share which commitment you are considering (full time/half time) and offer a few ideas about the CEF program you'd like to improve or spearhead, if selected.

 Specific responsibilities include:

-• Building new initiatives for the CEF program, which is growing in size, to deepen engagement from year to year.
-Examples include organizing an Exchange with another service program or preparing a presentation proposal for community-based conference
+- Building new initiatives for the CEF program, which is growing in size, to deepen engagement from year to year.
+Examples include organizing an Exchange with another service program or preparing a presentation proposal forn community-based conference

-Qualifications: Must have completed at least two semesters of the Community Engagement Fellows Program prior to entering this position.
-Must be organized, demonstrate a commitment to the program, showcase leadership abilities, and be able to work effectively as a part of a small team and independently.
+Qualifications: Must have completed at least two semesters of the Community Engagment Fellows Program prior to entering this position.
+Must be organized, demonstrate a commitment to the program, showcase leadership abilities, and be able to work effectively as part of a small team and independently.

 Marketing & Communications Coordinator

-Works on communications, marketing, and social media campaigns.
-Under the mentorship of a CCLA staff member, manages multiple social media; designs and implements high-impact graphic and written materials; produces print, digital, and video content; and implements creative marketing to increase awareness of and participation in a variety of CCLA programs and events.
-In your cover letter, it would be helpful to provide links or examples of digital content you’ve created to showcase your skills, as well as offer ideas for how you would like to boost CCLA visibility and participation through marketing campaigns/efforts.
+Works on communicaations, marketing, and social media campaigns.
+Under the mentorship of a CCLA staff member, manages multiple social media accounts; designs and implements high-impact graphic and written materials; produces print, digital, and video content; and implements creative marketing to increase awareness of and participation in a variety of CCLA programs and events.
+In your application package, please include links to 1-2 examples of digital content you've created in the past to showcase your skills.
+In your cover letter, please offer ideas for how you would like to boost CCLA visibility and participation through marketing campaigns/efforts.

 Specific responsibilities include:

-· Leading the management of all CCLA social media outlets (Facebook, Twitter, and Instagram)
+- Leading the management of all CCLA social media outlets (Instagram, Facebook)

 Specific responsibilities may include: